ip-repo/python/README.md

 # python-collection
-this repo holds python scripts written by me.
+Python scripts written by me.

-Some of the links below direct to files in this repo and some to other repos.
+Some of the links below direct to files in this repo and some to other repos on this github.

 To use the programs just follow the instructions in each link.